Vaiyu-Solutions/website/src/content/announcements/202607XX-ai-why-when-how.md

 ***Overall comments***
-- What is the objective(s) of below ?
-Is it compelling ?
+- What is the objective(s) of this writeup?
+Is it compelling ? the objective is to "educate" high level executives about the benefits of AI and how to get started in their own organizations
+- first talk about why this blog entry exists at all, and then go into actual answers
+- it is perhaps a bit too long: does it need to be split into 2-3 instead?
+- having figures sourced from different places needs more interpretation
-- Sourcing vs interpretation in the body - settle and spell it
+- Sourcing vs interpretation in the body - settle and spell it; add own interpretation right after the figures that go back to the primary objectives
+- Prefacing or setting the stage
 - tighten the language and overall flow
-- Prefacing or setting the stage
+- language needs to be simpler; reduce technical jargon
-- make Connection to Vaiyu clear
+- make Connection to Vaiyu clear in a subtle manner
 ***

 Everyone's Using AI.
 Almost Nobody Can Find It in the Earnings --- comment: so-what ?
 Is this a narrative or an interpretation or both ?
-Not sure if this title is appropriate although it catches attention
+Not sure if this title is appropriate although it catches attention;currently the content is does not support any points towards "earnings" - perhaps the title needs to be different and more targeted - perhaps this should be titled after the rest of doc is finished

 Vaiyu Solutions | 29 July 2026

 THE SHORT VERSION

 - Why: the gains are real, and they have been measured properly.
 In controlled trials people worked about 25% faster and produced work rated 40% better.
 The same trials found those people got things wrong more often when the task fell outside what the tool was good at.
 Both halves of that matter. comment: Is this really the “when” or the “how”.
-There has to be stronger whys
+There has to be stronger whys; this is more of a "how" or "why" question
 - When: you are ready when you can name a decision that comes round every week and currently gets made on stale or partial information, and when the systems holding that information agree on what a site, a job, or a customer is. comment: Is this really the only when”.
-Need stronger arguments
+Need stronger and more arguments such as augmented operational intelligence
 - How: most of what executives want from "AI" turns out to be arithmetic on joined-up data.
 A model earns its place on the handful of calls that arithmetic cannot reach.
-Keep a named person on every decision, and settle what "working" means before anyone starts building. comment: sounds a bit like when
+Keep a named person on every decision, and settle what "working" means before anyone starts building. comment: sounds a bit like when; "how" is about the mechanics;
 - The honest bit: sometimes the answer is "not yet."
 That advice is free, and it beats a project that quietly dies in month nine.